suchokrates1/retrievershop-suite/README.md

 `DB_PATH` is read only during application startup, so changing it requires restarting the server.

+### Single printing agent

+Only one printing agent should run at a time.
+The application uses a lock file (`agent.lock` next to the log file) to ensure additional processes skip starting the agent.
+When multiple workers load the application, only the first one obtains the lock and launches the background thread.

 ## Modifying settings via the web interface

 After starting the application you can modify the values stored in your `.env` file without touching the filesystem.
 Log in to the web interface and open the **Ustawienia** tab from the navigation bar.